Competition details

 If I don’t own a computer and/or do not have internet access, how can I submit my entry?

-A computer with a working internet connection is required for the online submission process.
-If you do not have a computer and/or internet access at home, access to public computers with internet access can be found in Internet Cafes, and are often available in Public Libraries and Community Centres.
+A device with a working internet connection is required for the online submission process.
+If you do not have an appropriate device and/or internet access at home, access to public computers with internet access can be found in Public Libraries and Community Centres.
 Smartphones and tablets can also be used to submit entries, and enlisting the help of friends or family with any of these devices is also an option.

 Checklist for online entry: